 The Path to Operational Excellence for Creative Agencies

 At Function Point, we’ve been working with creative agencies for over 20 years.
 We probably don’t need to point out that within those 20 years, technology has changed dramatically (20 years ago was in the nineties).
-As a result, we’ve been fortunate to watch the agencies we work with learn, change, adapt and grow.
+As a result, we’ve been fortunate to watch the agencies we work with learn, change, adapt, improve operational efficiency and grow.
 We’ve lost clients who couldn’t keep up with the rapidly evolving industry, and we’ve gained new clients in the budding agencies that had the foresight to jump into the industry with big new ideas.

 We’ve seen the way brands communicate with their audience grow in leaps and bounds, and it has completely shifted the way we understand marketing and advertising.
 Needless to say, the market has become extremely competitive.
 Agencies are always promising better work, faster, and at a lower price.

-In order to better position themselves in this aggressively competitive market, many agencies are seeking “operational excellence”, a business strategy that seeks to provide services faster and more reliably than competitors, without cutting quality or profits.
+In order to better position themselves in this aggressively competitive market, many creative agencies are seeking “operational excellence”, a business strategy that seeks to provide services faster and more reliably than competitors, without cutting quality or profits.
 So, what exactly is operational excellence, and what does it mean for your agency?
 How can you set goals to achieve it?

 Achieving operational excellence isn’t quite as simple as setting a goal and meeting it.
-For our team at Function Point, it’s an ongoing journey: a process of trial and error, and continual incremental improvements to find the best flow of value from company to consumer.
+For our team at Function Point, it’s an ongoing journey: a process of trial and error, and continual incremental operational efficiency improvements to find the best flow of value from company to consumer.
 While operational excellence will look a little different for every organization, there are ways to begin addressing the necessary changes to make that apply to any company, big or small.
-Here are some key points to begin looking at to make 2018 your year of focusing on operational excellence.
+Here are some key points to begin looking at to make 2023 your year of focusing on operational excellence.

 Involve Everyone in the Organization